KentaroMiya/srafq/paper.md

 - **License**: MIT

 # Acknowledgements
-We thank the SRA/ENA teams and maintainers of sra-tools.
+We thank the SRA/ENA teams and the maintainers of sra-tools.
+We also acknowledge IBM Aspera for providing the `ascp` client implementing the FASP high-speed transfer protocol used by *srafq*.
+"Aspera" and "FASP" are trademarks of IBM. *srafq* is an independent open-source project and is not affiliated with or endorsed by IBM.
+Users should obtain and use `ascp` under its respective license.
 # References